getmyinterns/docs/gmi-docs/docs/school-admins/settings.md

 ## General Settings

 Manage your account preferences and customize your experience with ease.
-In `General Settings`, you can configure fundamental aspects of your GetMyInterns.org account to suit your needs.
+In `General Settings`, you can configure fundamental aspects of your `GetMyInterns` account to suit your needs.
 Take control and optimize your internship management experience effortlessly.

 ![Settings General](images/settings-general.png)